-On February 4, 2019, we used \$5,000,000 from funds generated by operations to voluntarily pay down a portion of its Revolving Credit Facility which was presented in the current portion of long-term debt in our balance sheet at December 31, 2018.
+On February 4, 2019, we used \$5,000,000 from funds generated by operations to voluntarily pay down a portion of its Revolving Credit Facility.

 We continue to actively seek and explore opportunities for expansion through the acquisitions of additional broadcast properties.